wework/grabbit/docs/SAGA.md

 Let's assume we were tasked to implement a business process of booking a vacation which consists of coordinating between the flight reservation service and hotel booking service.

 Reacting to a BookVacation command our service will issue a BookFlight command to the flight reservation service and a BookHotel command to the hotel booking service.
-We will then wait for replies from these services confirming or declining the booking requests and issue a VacationBooked event if all parties accepted our booking or issue compensating commands if either the hotel or flight service declined our command.
+We will then wait for replies from these services confirming or declining the booking requests and issue a VacationBookingComplete event if all parties accepted our booking or issue compensating commands if either the hotel or flight service declined our command.

 Finally we would like to set a timeout for the entire process ensuring that if the process is not complete by a given timeframe a VacationBookingTimedout event is raised